OguzhanAydinDS/OguzhanAydinDS.github.io/README.md

 ### 📚 Education
 - **Master of Science in Data Analytics**
-  Berlin School of Business and Innovation, Oct 2023 - Jan 2025
+  Berlin School of Business and Innovation, Oct 2023 - Mar 2025
+  *Thesis: Evaluating Machine Learning Algorithms for Credit Scoring: Accuracy, Bias Mitigation, and Practical Trade-offs*
 - **Bachelor of Science in Industrial Engineering**
   Yaşar University, Oct 2018 - Jul 2022